 Annual report.
 The Town of Sorrento shall keep a record of each use interpretation and shall make an annual report of all interpretations to the Zoning Commission.
 The report shall include any recommendations that this ordinance be amended to simplify its administration.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Variances